jfharden/t64conv/README.md

 directory.

 All of the files in the output directory will be created with uppercase names.

-If you provide the --include-tape/-t option it will also copy the T64 file into the destination directory.

 So in the following structure: